 Microneedling: The Best Thing That Ever Happened to Wrinkles

 Microneedling can turn back the clock for your skin.
-What is it, and what are the benefits of microneedling?
-Here's what you need to know before your first appointment.
+Wrinkles and scars are treated, giving your skin a smoother and more youthful appearance.
+Here is what you need to know about microneedling before your first appointment.

 Microneedling Uses Needles to Rejuvenate Your Skin

-Microneedling is what it says on the tin: your dermatologist uses a tool covered in very fine needles to create microscopic punctures across your skin.
-Many dermatologists use the dermaroller.
-At Dr. Aesthetica, we use the Skin Pen, which uses 14 Japenese needles and grants us far more precision than the other devices on the market.
+Microneedling is exactly what it sounds like: The aesthetician uses an instrument studded with very fine needles to create microscopic punctures in your skin.
+Many dermatologists opt for a dermaroller but at Dr Aesthetica, we use the Skin Pen, which uses 14 Japanese needles and gives us far greater precision than other devices on the market.

-Why would you want to poke tiny holes across your face?
+Why would you want to poke tiny holes in your face?

-When your skin incurs an injury - even a tiny one from the Skin Pen - it jumpstarts your body's natural response to trauma.
-Your body goes into repair mode and increases its collagen production (Microneedling is traditionally known as collagen induction therapy)
+When your skin incurs an injury - even a tiny one from the Skin Pen - your body's natural response to trauma is set in motion.
+Your body goes into repair mode and increases its collagen production (microneedling is traditionally known as collagen induction therapy).

-Collagen is what keeps your skin looking young and healthy by providing it with elasticity.
-As you age, your collagen levels decline, which is what can cause fine lines and wrinkles to appear.
+Collagen is what keeps your skin looking young and healthy by giving it elasticity.
+As you age, your skin's collagen content decreases, which can lead to fine lines and wrinkles.

-By stimulating collagen, you can hide and deal with textural issues, like acne scars, sagging skin, and wrinkles.
+By stimulating collagen, you can hide and treat skin structural problems such as acne scars, sagging skin and wrinkles.